-Teleworking needs to be negotiated with your supervisor and is a voluntary arrangement not an employment benefit.
-We have the resources available below to help employees and supervisors determine where telework is a viable option.
+Check out the resources below to help employees and supervisors decide where telework is a viable option.

 - If you feel good about your assessment, then talk with your supervisor or manager about getting approval to telework.
 Be prepared by bringing your assessment and a proposed schedule and ask your supervisor to fill out an assessment too.